The Supreme Court in London has ruled that Boris Johnson's advice to the Queen to prorogue Parliament was "unlawful".

 Usually a prorogation takes place every spring, when Parliament is dissolved before it resumes again after a break.

-A regular prorogation isn't a cause for contention but the kind being talked about by Boris Johnson supporters is highly controversial.
+A regular prorogation isn't a cause for contention but the kind used by Boris Johnson is highly controversial.

 - What happened last time Parliament was prorogued against its will?